About the Australian Government Help to Buy Scheme

 Types of homes you can buy

-Help to Buy will support you to buy a newly built or existing home in Australia at or below the property price cap for the location.
+Help to Buy supports you to buy a newly built or existing home in Australia at or below the property price cap for the location.

 You may use Help to Buy to purchase: